apache/mesos/docs/app-framework-development-guide.md

 /*
  * Invoked once the executor driver has been able to successfully
  * connect with Mesos.
 In particular, a scheduler can pass some
- * data to it's executors through the `FrameworkInfo.ExecutorInfo`'s
+ * data to its executors through the `FrameworkInfo.ExecutorInfo`'s
  * data field.
  */
 virtual void registered(